rknightuk/bugle/README.md

 - Send toots (with Markdown!)
 - See replies, boosts, and likes
 - Attach photos to toots
 - Reply or @mention people in toots
+- Edit toots

 **What doesn't it do?**

 - Use this with your mastodon client
-- Edit toots (edit works, but your followers will never see it) \*
+- Show featured posts on profile

 **Can I use it for my ActivityPub needs?**